DADA: Driver Attention Prediction in Driving Accident Scenarios: Experiments

+In order to analyze the role of different components in the proposed method, we present three different baselines.
+The proposed SCAFNet is actually a two-branch model which learns the spatial-temporal features of RGB frames and semantic images, simultaneously, and then the features are fused by an attentive fusion module.
+For the semantic branch, we propose a graph convolution network to model the semantic context of driving scene.
+Therefore, the first baseline of SCAFNet is the one-branch version that only learns the features of RGB frames without the semantic path, named as \textbf{Ours-One-Branch (Ours-OB.)}.
+We also want to know the effect of GCN for this work, named as \textbf{Ours-Two-Branch-GCN (TB.-GCN)} and \textbf{Ours-Two-Branch-without-GCN (Ours-TB.-w/o-GCN)}.
+Actually, Ours-Two-Branch-GCN denotes the full model of SCAFNet.

-In order to verify the superiority of the proposed method, we introduce seven attention prediction methods representing the state-of-the-arts, consisting of five dynamic ones, i.e., BDDA \cite{xia2017predicting}, DR(eye)VE \cite{palazzi2018predicting}, TwoStream \cite{bak2017spatio}, MLNet \cite{cornia2016deep}, ACLNet \cite{wang2019revisiting}, and two static ones, i.e., SALICON \cite{huang2015salicon} and SalGAN \cite{pan2017salgan}.
-Among them, BDDA and DR(eye)VE are two classic ones concentrating the driver attention prediction in critical situations and normal scenarios, respectively, and other ones focused on the general video attention prediction problem.
-The codes of the competing approaches are downloaded from their official website and re-trained by our DADA benchmark with the same configuration stated in their works.
-The original configuration of DR(eye)VE had three kinds of inputs, the RGB channel, the semantic channel, and the optical flow channel.
-In this work, we take the RGB and semantic channel the same as our work to re-train their model.
+In addition, in order to verify the superiority of the proposed method, we introduce seven attention prediction methods representing the state-of-the-arts, consisting of five ones for videos, i.e., BDDA \cite{xia2017predicting}, DR(eye)VE \cite{palazzi2018predicting}, TwoStream \cite{bak2017spatio}, MLNet \cite{cornia2016deep}, ACLNet \cite{wang2019revisiting}, and two ones for static images, i.e., SALICON \cite{huang2015salicon} and SalGAN \cite{pan2017salgan}.
+Among them, BDDA and DR(eye)VE are two methods that concentrate on the driver attention prediction in critical situations and normal scenarios, respectively, and other ones focus on the general video attention prediction problem.
+The codes of these approaches are downloaded from their official website and re-trained by our DADA benchmark with the same configuration stated in their works.
+The original configuration of DR(eye)VE had three branches, i.e., the RGB channel, the semantic channel, and the optical flow channel.
+In this work, we take the RGB and semantic channel the same as our case to re-train their model.